programuotojasgf/go-scrapper/README.md

 Notes:
 * The application will create the database and collection by itself, if they do not already exist.
 * You will have to provide a MongoDB server connection.
-* The was created using GoLand 2020.3.4, but it's not required to use the infrastructure for it.
+* The project was created using GoLand 2020.3.4, but it's not required to use the infrastructure for it.

 ## Usage